trpc/trpc/www/docs/main/sponsors.md

 slug: /sponsors
 ---

-> If you like working with tRPC, consider giving a token a apprecation by [GitHub Sponsors](https://github.com/sponsors/KATT) or [get in touch](https://twitter.com/alexdotjs) if you want your company's logo featured in the tRPC repository or on the website.
+> If you like working with tRPC, consider giving a token a apprecation by [GitHub Sponsors](https://github.com/sponsors/KATT)!
->
-> _Get in touch on [Twitter](https://twitter.com/alexdotjs) or by [email](mailto:alex@trpc.io)._

 ## Companies

 > Is your company using tRPC & want to attract amazing TypeScript developers to your team?
-Have a look at the [sponsorship tiers](https://github.com/sponsors/KATT) or get in touch on [Twitter](https://twitter.com/alexdotjs) or by [email](mailto:alex@trpc.io) to discuss partnerships.
+Have a look at the [sponsorship tiers](https://github.com/sponsors/KATT) or get in touch on [Twitter](https://twitter.com/alexdotjs) or by [email](mailto:alex@trpc.io) to discuss potential partnerships.

 <table>
   <tbody>